nim-lang/Nim/doc/manual.rst

     Fastcall means different things to different C compilers.
 One gets whatever the C ``__fastcall`` means.

+`thiscall`:idx:
+    This is thiscall calling convention as specified by Microsoft, used on C++ class member functions on the x86 architecture

 `syscall`:idx:
     The syscall convention is the same as ``__syscall`` in C. It is used for interrupts.